brunokoga/Montevideo/advancedRaceGuide_dir/coreRaces/halfOrcs.md

 **Merciful Smite (Su)** : At 1st level, when a redeemer chooses to smite a creature, she can have all of her attacks against the target deal nonlethal damage.
 She does not take the normal –4 attack roll penalty for using a lethal weapon to deal nonlethal damage.
 She cannot use this ability to deal nonlethal damage to outsiders with the evil subtype, evil-aligned dragons, or undead creatures (these creatures take lethal damage from her smite).
 This otherwise works like and replaces the standard paladin's smite evil.

-**Monstrous Rapport (Ex)** : At 1st level, redeemers gain a +2 bonus on [Diplomacy](skills/diplomacy#_diplomacy) checks to influence creatures who are commonly considered monstrous.
+**Monstrous Rapport (Ex** : At 1st level, redeemers gain a +2 bonus on [Diplomacy](skill_dir/diplomacy#_diplomacy checks to influence creatures who are commonly considered monstrous.
 This includes but is not limited to "monstrous" races such as goblins and orcs, monstrous humanoids, and other intelligent non-humanoid monsters.
-This ability replaces _ [detect evil](spells/detectEvil#_detect-evil)_.
+This ability replaces _ [detect evil](spell_dir/detectEvil#_detect-evil)_.

-**Pact of Peace (Sp)** : At 8th level, a redeemer can force a defeated creature to accept a binding pact of peace as a condition of its surrender, as if using _ [lesser geas](spells/geasQuest#_geas-lesser)_.
+**Pact of Peace (Sp** : At 8th level, a redeemer can force a defeated creature to accept a binding pact of peace as a condition of its surrender, as if using _ [lesser geas](spell_dir/geasQuest#_geas-lesser)_.
 Her caster level for this ability is equal to her paladin level.
 Rather than assigning a mission or task, the redeemer gives the creature a simple set of prohibitions to protect others.
 Example geas include "Leave this city and do not return" or "Do not attack caravans."
 The prohibition must be against an area no larger than 300 square miles or one specific group of people (such as a tribe or citizens of a particular city).
 This ability lasts 1 month per paladin level.
 This replaces aura of resolve.

 **Aura of Mercy (Su)** : At 11th level, a redeemer can expend two uses of her merciful smite ability to grant the merciful smite ability to all allies within 10 feet, using her bonuses.
 Allies must use this merciful smite ability by the start of the paladin's next turn and the bonuses last for 1 minute.
 Using this ability is a free action.
 Evil creatures gain no benefit from this ability.
 This replaces aura of justice.

 **Associates** : A redeemer may ally with an evil creature as long as she feels the creature is capable of redemption.
 A redeemer may accept henchmen, followers, or cohorts who are not lawful good provided they demonstrate they are willing to follow her and seek betterment under her tutelage.

-## Skulking Slayer (Rogue)
+## Skulking Slayer (Rogue

 Pushed into a life of crime by the society around them, half-orcs gravitate toward criminal activities that suit them best.
 Half-orc rogues leave subtle tactics and finesse to halflings and elves, and rely on brute strength and thuggery when they go about making mischief.
 Skulking slayers have turned the use of raw strength and surprise into an art form.
 A skulking slayer has the following class features.

 **Weapon and Armor Proficiency** : The skulking slayer gains proficiency with greatclubs and whips, but loses proficiency with rapiers and hand crossbows.

-**Class Skills** : The skulking slayer does not gain [Disable Device](skills/disableDevice#_disable-device), [Linguistics](skills/linguistics#_linguistics), and [Sleight of Hand](skills/sleightOfHand#_sleight-of-hand) as class skills.
+**Class Skills** : The skulking slayer does not gain [Disable Device](skill_dir/disableDevice#_disable-device, [Linguistics](skill_dir/linguistics#_linguistics, and [Sleight of Hand](skill_dir/sleightOfHand#_sleight-of-hand) as class skills.

 **Skill Ranks per Level** : 6 + Int modifier.

-**Pass for Human (Ex)** : At 1st level, when trying to conceal her half-orc heritage, a skulking slayer gains a bonus on [Disguise](skills/disguise#_disguise) checks equal to half her level.
+**Pass for Human (Ex** : At 1st level, when trying to conceal her half-orc heritage, a skulking slayer gains a bonus on [Disguise](skill_dir/disguise#_disguise) checks equal to half her level.
 When using disguise to appear as a specific individual, skulking stalkers ignore the normal –2 penalty to appear as another race.

-**Underhanded Maneuvers (Ex)** : At 1st level, when she could normally make a sneak attack, a slayer may instead make a dirty trick or steal combat maneuver with a bonus on her roll.
+**Underhanded Maneuvers (Ex** : At 1st level, when she could normally make a sneak attack, a slayer may instead make a dirty trick or steal combat maneuver with a bonus on her roll.
 This bonus is equal to her number of sneak attack dice for a dirty trick combat maneuver, or 1-1/2 × her number of sneak attack dice for a steal combat maneuver.
 This ability replaces trapfinding.

 **Bonus Feats** : At 2nd level, a skulking slayer can select the Surprise Follow-Through feat (see below) in place of a rogue talent.
 At 10th level, she can select the Improved Surprise Follow-Through feat in place of an advanced rogue talent.

 **Bold Strike (Ex)** : At 3rd level, when a skulking slayer charges and makes a sneak attack with a two-handed weapon, she rolls d8s instead of d6s for her sneak attack damage.
 This ability replaces trap sense +1 and +4.

-**Shifty (Ex)** : At 6th level, a skulking slayer gains a bonus on [Bluff](skills/bluff#_bluff) checks to feint equal to half her level.
+**Shifty (Ex)** : At 6th level, a skulking slayer gains a bonus on [Bluff](skill_dir/bluff#_bluff) checks to feint equal to half her level.
 This ability replaces trap sense +2.

-**Unexpected Charge (Ex)** : At 9th level, a skulking slayer can make a [Bluff](skills/bluff#_bluff) check to feint as a swift action before a charge.
+**Unexpected Charge (Ex** : At 9th level, a skulking slayer can make a [Bluff](skill_dir/bluff#_bluff check to feint as a swift action before a charge.
 This ability replaces trap sense +3.

 **Rogue Talents** : The following rogue talents complement the skulking slayer archetype: combat trick, surprise attack; combat swipe, powerful sneak ; terrain mastery.